lunasec-io/lunasec/README.md

 If the spec changes, the generated code that relies on the spec will need to be regenerated.
 For example, in the tokenizer-sdk package, run `yarn openapi:generate` to regenerate the API client.
 A similar pattern can be used (check the package.json) to generate an api client in any language you wish, by simply specifying the openapi generator name when calling the openapi-generator npm package .

-### TODO
-- Add React project
-- Add React SDK
-- Add Tokenizer calls in backend ("service")
-- Authorization
-- Finish RPC work to make the postMessage APIs well formed
-- Figure a versioning mechanism
-  - What if multiple copies of the script are mounted to the page?